Daniel Sunjata

-Daniel Sunjata Condon (born December 30, 1971) is an American actor who performs in film, television and theater.
+Daniel Sunjata (born Daniel Sunjata Condon; December 30, 1971) is an American actor.
 He is known for his role as Franco Rivera in the FX television series Rescue Me.

 Early life and education

 Sunjata was born and raised in Evanston, Illinois, a suburb north of Chicago.
-He is the adopted son of Bill and Catherine Condon a police dispatcher and a civil rights worker.
+He is the adopted son of Bill and Catherine Condon, a police dispatcher and a civil rights worker.
 His adoptive parents are of Irish and Italian-German descent.
 He is named in honor of the Mandinka king Sundiata Keita, founder of the Mali Empire; the name means "hungry lion."
 He was told his biological mother was a white teenager who had run away from home and his father was African-American.
 He graduated from Mount Carmel High School in Chicago, where he played linebacker for two state championship football teams.
-After attending Florida A&M University, he earned a Bachelor of Arts degree from the University of Louisiana at Lafayette and a Master of Fine Arts from the Graduate Acting Program at New York University's Tisch School of the Arts.
+After attending Florida A&M University, he earned a Bachelor of Arts degree from the University of Louisiana at Lafayette and a Master of Fine Arts from the Graduate Acting Program at New York University Tisch School of the Arts.
 He is of African, German, and Irish descent.

 Career

 Sunjata played the role of a sailor on shore leave on the first post-9/11 themed episode of Sex and the City.
 He portrayed poet Langston Hughes in the film Brother to Brother (2004) and James Holt, a fashion designer, in The Devil Wears Prada (2006).

 He starred as firefighter Franco Rivera on the television program Rescue Me.
 During the summer of 2007, he also starred in the ESPN miniseries The Bronx is Burning as Reggie Jackson.
 He appeared as a Special Forces Operative in Christopher Nolan's The Dark Knight Rises (2012).

 In 2003, he won a Theatre World Award for his breakout Broadway performance as a gay Major League Baseball player who comes out to the public in Take Me Out, the Tony award-winning play, which also earned him nominations for a Tony Award and Drama Desk Award.

-In 2010-2011 he played "Nurse Eli" on the TV series Grey's Anatomy and had a relationship with Dr. Miranda Bailey.
+In 2010-2011, he played "Nurse Eli" on the TV series Grey's Anatomy and had a relationship with Dr. Miranda Bailey.

-Beginning in 2013 he played FBI agent Paul Briggs on Graceland, which aired on USA Network.
+Beginning in 2013, he played FBI agent Paul Briggs on Graceland, which aired on USA Network.
 The show was canceled in 2015 after 3 seasons.